Evander Holyfield: Celebrity appearances

 In May 2016, Holyfield entered the Argentine dancing reality show Bailando 2016.

+In 2019, Holyfield appeared as part of the Carolina Hurricanes NHL team's "Storm Surge" celebration, in which he pretended to knock out Hurricanes player Jordan Martinook at center ice.
+Recordings of Holyfield supporting the Hurricanes occasionally appeared on the team's scoreboard for the remainder of that season and in subsequent years.

 Financial difficulties

 In June 2008 a legal notice was placed by Washington Mutual Bank stating that Holyfield's $10 million, 54000 sqft, 109-room, 17-bathroom suburban Atlanta estate would be auctioned off on July 1, 2008, due to foreclosure, shortly before that bank's insolvency.
 Rapper Rick Ross ended up acquiring the house.
 Adding to his financial problems, Toi Irvin, mother of his then 10-year-old son, filed suit for non-payment of two months child support (he was paying $3,000 per month for this child).
 A Utah landscaping firm also went to court seeking $550,000 in unpaid debt for services.
 His fortune was drained by frivolous spending, multiple failed business ventures, constant child support payments, and his three divorces, among other things.

 In 2012 The Independent described Holyfield as "flat broke and bankrupt" despite having earned £350 million (US$513 million) over his boxing career.

 As of 2019, Holyfield was earning about $1.2 million a year, mostly through personal appearances.